If you are currently hurt or in danger, call 911.

 However, we don’t live in a perfect world.
 That’s why it is important for people to have choice in how they deal with sexual violence.
 After a traumatic experience that is all about force, choice is crucial.

-The South Shore now has a Sexual Assault Nurse Examiner program.
+The South Shore has a Sexual Assault Examiner program.
 You can walk into the hospital emergency rooms at Liverpool, Lunenburg, and Bridgewater, and get help.

-The local SANE program is designed for people 16 and older.
+The program is designed for people 16 and older.
 If you’re under 16, Child Protection will become involved, and any exams are done at the IWK in Halifax.

 If you are old enough, what does happen locally?

 You will be triaged by a nurse in the emergency room.
 They will ask why you are visiting the hospital.
-At this point, you should be invited into a private room to wait for the SANE.
-This will be a nurse with specialized training in working with people who have been sexually assaulted.
+At this point, you should be invited into a private room to wait for a doctor.
 Women may ask for a support person from Harbour House or Second Story Women’s Centre to come sit with you.
 (Friends and family can always provide support during the process.)

 The forensic exam can be detailed.
 Part of the reason why the forensic exam is so long is that you are asked for your consent at every step.